-Obviously, this depends on your circumstances, but in most cases, you have made the choice to move your family to another country, and even if you didn’t, you are likely to see the move as being a positive experience in your child’s life.
+Obviously, this depends on your circumstances, but in most cases, you have made a choice to move your family to another country, and even if you didn’t, you are likely to see the move as being a positive experience in your child’s life.

 It’s enriching to let them experience the native culture, but what about keeping them aware of their roots too?